humbletrader/LearnAdvancedScala/src/test/scala/org/learn/advanced/scala/implicits/bounds/README.md

 # Context Bounds
-Requires and implicit value available with a given type
+Requires an implicit value available with a given type
 ```scala
     def fnc[A: B](x: A) = ???
 ```